 There are fifteen basic reasons why cloud could be a great choice for any finance department.
 However, people are still standing their ground.
 Finance is mission-critical.
 Errors can become systemic.
 Finance executives sometimes decide not to go to the cloud to avoid huge headaches.

 Keep in mind, cloud is by no means an “all or nothing” proposition.
 You can switch over your finances in smaller pieces if you want to test the waters.
 Some organizations that have an international presence now have the finances of one of their global offices in the cloud as they decide on the full organization.
-Some firms just decide that they want to have their primary ERP software hosted on-site.
+Some firms just decide that they may want to have their primary ERP software hosted on-site with the help of a software company like Finlyte.
 Those companies “can move some independent finance applications to the cloud, such as planning and budgeting, narrative reporting, financial reporting compliance, and more,” says Forbes.

 If you do decide to switch everything over, it won’t take as long as it does to replace the on-site system.
 The entire process can often be completed in 10 weeks.

 Given all the above information, does waiting to move to the cloud really make sense for finance departments?
 We think not.